Solstice Transitions to 100% Organic Cannabis

 “An ‘organic’ label doesn’t mean a product is not damaging to the environment,” Jonard says.
 “What’s important is that it’s responsibly manufactured and is a sustainable resource.”

 “Organic cannabis is higher quality, with richer flavors and smell, a smoother smoke,” Cooley says.
+It also helps the user experience for things like cannabis oil in vaporizers, look here for examples of dispensaries of these products.
 “But it really comes down to our decision to provide better medication for our patients.
 We wanted to make it as safe as possible, and create it in the most sustainable fashion.”

 You can find Solstice cannabis at locations across Washington.
 Ask for Solstice at your dispensary.